Envirometrix/PredictiveSoilMapping/01-Introduction.md

 samples included in legacy soil profile data bases.

-Within PSM we are mainly interested in a core set of laboratory analyses for e.g. pH, organic carbon, sand, silt, clay, coarse fragment content, bulk density, available water capacity, exchangeable cations and acidity and electrical conductivity.
+Within PSM we are mainly interested in a core set of laboratory analyses for e.g. pH, organic carbon, sand, silt, clay and coarse fragment content, bulk density, available water capacity, exchangeable cations and acidity and electrical conductivity.
 This core set was selected partly because it is considered to represent the key soil functional properties of most